-A geographic location code (GLC) is an alphanumeric code that Federal agencies use to identify geographic location.
-Use of these codes facilitates the interchange of data between Federal agencies, state and local groups.
+A geographic location code (GLC) is an alphanumeric code that Federal agencies use to identify geographic locations.
+Use of these codes facilitates the interchange of data between Federal agencies, state, and local groups.

 For the convenience of other Federal agencies, GSA maintains downloadable spreadsheets of GLCs for U.S., U.S territory, and foreign country locations that can be found at the links on the left of this page.